In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 Open your AWS console and search for RDS and click it.

-On the left side of the RDS page you can see parameter groups.
-Enter into the section and Click Create parameter group button in the top right corner of the page.
+On the left side of the RDS page, you can see parameter groups.
+Enter the section and Click Create parameter group button in the top right corner of the page.

-- First we have to create parameter group for aurora PostgreSQL version 10 for old version of database.
+• First, we have to create a parameter group for aurora PostgreSQL version 10 for an old version of the database.

-- Enter Group name to cluster-aurora-postgresql10 or whatever you want to provide as your convenience.
+• Enter the Group name to cluster-aurora-postgresql10 or whatever you want to provide at your convenience.

-- Then provide a description about the parameter group then click Create.
+• Then provide a description of the parameter group then click Create.

 Now select the parameter group you just created, and click Parameter group actions -> Edit.

-Search for the following parameters and change the values of them with the below values like the screenshots below.
+Search for the following parameters and change their values of them with the below values like the screenshots below.

 You can see the changes in the parameters, click Save changes.

-Create another parameter group for Aurora PostgreSQL version 14 for latest version.
+Create another parameter group for Aurora PostgreSQL version 14 for the latest version.

-- Enter Group name to cluster-aurora-postgresql14 or whatever you want to provide as your convenience.
+• Enter the Group name to cluster-aurora-postgresql14 or whatever you want to provide at your convenience.

-- Then provide a description about the parameter group then click Create.
+• Then provide a description of the parameter group then click Create.

-Select the Parameter group for latest PostgreSQL version and click Parameter group actions -> Edit.
+Select the Parameter group for the latest PostgreSQL version and click Parameter group actions -> Edit.

 Change the following parameters’ values and click Save changes.